The Best Ways to Soundproof a Room Without Tearing Down Your Walls

 Whether you’re part of the growing gig economy, your teen has rock star dreams, or your 8-year-old has started tap-dancing, you’ll find that a little soundproofing can go a long way toward keeping the peace—and quiet—at home.

-Where possible, use the techniques in the adjacent rooms as well as the one you’re looking to soundproof.
+Where possible, use the wall soundproofing techniques in the adjacent rooms as well as the one in which you’re looking to reduce the noise level.
 For example, if an attached garage that’s used as a workshop shares a common wall with the master bedroom, use soundproofing techniques on both the garage wall and the inside of the master bedroom wall for the best results.
-Learn how to soundproof a bedroom or other room to create a space where noises aren’t distracting.
+Here’s how to soundproof a bedroom or other room to create a tranquil space without distracting noises.

 Soundproofing an Existing Wall